DOCA NVMe Emulation Application Guide

 Extended RPCs

-Some existing SPDK RPCs must be modified because certain configurations or capabilities of the DOCA transport are not supported by the default RPCs:
+Some existing SPDK RPCs need to be modified because certain configurations or capabilities of the DOCA transport are not supported by the default RPCs:

 RPC